bowers-illinois-edu/test_performance_sims/README.md

-A repo to assess the performance of the new testing procedure implemented in the <bowers-illinois-edu/manytestsr> R package. i
+A repo to assess the performance of the new testing procedure implemented in the <https://github.com/bowers-illinois-edu/manytestsr> R package.

 # LICENSE